-The window treatments, except in the kitchen, are pleated day/night window shades and lambrequins.
+The window treatments throughout this unit, except in the kitchen, are pleated day/night window shades and lambrequins.
 These shades have two sections.

-The first section visible is the "DAY" section.
-This translucent material allows Sunlight to pass easily into the unit while still offering a degree of privacy.
+The first section visible when closing the shade is the "DAY" section.
+This material is translucent.
+Sunlight passes easily through the material into the unit while allowing a degree of privacy.
 The second visible section is the "NIGHT" section.
-This more opaque material allows little to no light to pass through it.
-This section is generally used in the evening or when more privacy is desired, though under certain light conditions, it can cast shadows and silhouettes.

-Curtains installed in this unit are DRY-CLEAN ONLY.
-Water-based products are not recommended for cleaning fabrics, as they may cause excessive shrinkage or fading.
+This material is a heavier, more opaque material.
+Very little to no light passes through it.
+It is generally used in the evening or when more privacy is desired, though under certain light conditions, it can cast shadows and silhouettes.
+If any curtains are installed in this unit, cleaning instructions are DRY CLEAN ONLY.
+Water-based products are not recommended for cleaning fabrics.
+Water-based products may cause excessive shrinkage or fading.
 The kitchen window is equipped with a mini-blind.

+ELECTRICAL FEATURES

-ELECTRICAL FEATURES ELECTRICAL SYSTEMS
+ELECTRICAL SYSTEMS